MananSoni42/numerical_analysis/README.md

 - **from_** (float): Point from which to integrate
 - **to_** (float): Point till which to integrate
 - **num_pts** (string): number of points to use (between ```from_``` and ```to_```)

+## 6. Solving Differential Equations
+- Use this module to solve first order Differential equations
+- visualizations available
+- A working example is provdided in ```example-6-diff-eq.py```

+### Parameters:
+- TODO

 ## Installing locally
 This project requires python (3.7+)